pakrchen/caravel/README.md

     In "app" folder, create a folder named "controllers" to store your controllers, a folder named "models" to store your models, and a folder named "views" to store your views.

     That's right!
-This is what we call the "MVC" structure;
+This is what we call the "MVC" structure. (see [caravel-mvc](https://github.com/pakrchen/caravel-mvc))

-4. In Caravel framework, we require a "custom.php" file in the root directory to accept your custom configuration.
+4. In Caravel framework, we require a "custom.php" file in the app directory to accept your custom configuration.

     For example, the configuration below tells the framework where you store your controllers and models. **This is required**.